Offirmo/offirmo-monorepo/stack--2022/0-CONTRIBUTING/06-conventions--js--modules_and_transpilation.md

 ⭆ latest convenient ES = 2022 (if changed, need search&replace in package.json, search for "es2022" and "update marker")

 3. ES module
-- 🆕we consider webpack oudtated and are no longer taking into account its limitations
+- 🆕we consider webpack outdated and are no longer taking into account its limitations
-- 🆕we consider the ecosystem advanced enough to move to full ES6 https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#how-can-i-move-my-commonjs-project-to-esm
+- 🆕we consider the ecosystem advanced enough to move to full ESM https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#how-can-i-move-my-commonjs-project-to-esm

 ⭆ 🆕latest convenient module = ES (module = 2022 in TypeScript)